-11 - Adaptive Principal Component Analysis using lateral Inhibition where the feedforward connections are:
+11 - Adaptive Principal Component Analysis using lateral Inhibition and the lateral connections are:

 - The generalised Hebbian algorithm relies on feedforward connections.
 Diamantaras and Kung (1996) proposed and algorithm named APEX - Adaptive Principal Components Extraction which uses both feedforward and feedback connections. - The network is ilustrated in the following figure.